 Clients might tell you that their previous agent didn’t do much marketing when the house was listed.

 The agent might not have used any advertisements, signage, or property websites such as ImmoAfrica and other top portals to advertise the property.
-It is necessary that you prepare and present a new marketing plan and draw up a new timeline for selling the house.
+Prepare and present a new marketing plan with a new timeline for selling the house.